web design blog | web chatbot

 Creating good customer experiences is going to matter in 2021 and beyond.
 If you fail to deliver, you risk losing customer loyalty.

 Website bots using artificial intelligence can help to reduce customer service costs with their fast response time and ability to solve simple requests.
-They can be good when used as part of a sales funnel for larger businesses, but they can't replace human agents.
+They can also be good when used as part of a sales funnel for larger businesses, but they can't replace human agents.

 A Harvard Business Review' Does Your Company Really Need a Chatbot' says, "Deployments are most likely to pay off in companies fielding thousands of customer chats or calls via contact centers with hundreds of agents.